Get all the latest data for Santo Domingo

 It's because of these mistakes that we have decided to build our pack covering the property buying process in Santo Domingo.

-Sources and methodology: we identified common mistakes through buyer interviews, attorney feedback, and official process documentation from the Registro Inmobiliario and DGII transfer tax calculator.
-Our internal records of foreign buyer issues in Santo Domingo also informed these findings.
+Sources and methodology: we identified common mistakes using official documentation from the Registro Inmobiliario and the DGII transfer tax calculator.
+We also reviewed the DGII transfer process brochure for friction points.
+Our own buyer case files in Santo Domingo provided the real-world examples.

 How easy is it for foreigners to buy in Santo Domingo in 2026?